Male thrush: here's what you need to know

 What causes male thrush?

-Candida is quite happy to live on our skin normally, but certain things can disturb the balance and lead to fungus thriving.
+Candida is quite happy to live on our skin normally, but certain things can disturb the balance and lead to an overgrowth of this yeast-like fungus.
 And when that happens, a male thrush infection can start to develop.

 You can even get male thrush from wearing tight clothes in warm weather, or not drying yourself thoroughly after showering or exercising.
 So while that 5k is good for your health, not taking the time to towel off properly afterwards isn’t.